dosibjrn/dosibjrn.github.io/privacy-policy.md

 ## Introduction

-Calora is committed to protecting your privacy and handling your data transparently.
-This policy outlines our practices concerning the collection and use of your information through our Calora application and services.
+Calora is an app designed to assist users in tracking their dietary intake.
+This privacy policy outlines our commitment to privacy and the handling of information within our app.

-## Information Collection and Use

-The Calora app allows you to photograph food items and receive estimated nutritional values.
-We collect data necessary to provide these services, including images and related metadata, while ensuring user anonymity.

-## Data Handling
+## Data Handling and Third-Party Services

-We process data in compliance with GDPR and other data protection laws.
-We share it with third-party services only for analysis and processing.
-Users are reminded of their responsibility to ensure GDPR compliance when submitting images.
+Calora utilizes third-party services to enhance the functionality and performance of our app.
+We ensure that all third-party partnerships comply with [Apple's Standard End-User License Agreement](https://www.apple.com/legal/internet-services/itunes/dev/stdeula/) (EULA) and maintain strong data privacy standards.

 ## Apple HealthKit Integration

-With your consent, Calora may interact with Apple HealthKit, adhering to Apple’s privacy standards.
-We use HealthKit data strictly for providing our services and not for advertising or unrelated purposes.
+With user consent, Calora integrates with Apple HealthKit to enhance user experience.
+Calora does not access, read, or store any data from Apple HealthKit within the app.
+This integration complies with Apple's privacy standards and policies.

-## Security Measures
+## Data Privacy

-We strive to use commercially acceptable means to protect your Personal Information, but we cannot guarantee its absolute security due to the limitations of data transmission and storage.
+Calora is committed to protecting user privacy and ensuring the security of user data.
+Our interactions with third-party services are designed to maintain this commitment and respect user privacy.

-## Changes to This Policy
+## Changes to This Privacy Policy

-We may update our Privacy Policy from time to time.
-We will notify you of any changes by posting the new Privacy Policy on this page and updating the "last updated" date.
+We reserve the right to modify this privacy policy at any time.
+Changes will be effective immediately upon posting the updated policy on this page, with an updated "last updated" date.

 ## Contact Us

-If you have any questions about this Privacy Policy, please contact us at caloraapp@gmail.com.
-We are committed to reviewing and addressing your inquiries as part of our effort to protect your personal information and privacy.
+If you have any questions about this privacy policy or our privacy practices, please contact us at [caloraapp@gmail.com](mailto:caloraapp@gmail.com).
+We are committed to ensuring your privacy and handling your information responsibly.

-## Your Feedback

-We highly value your feedback and suggestions about our services and privacy practices.
-Your input is instrumental in helping us improve and ensure the best user experience.
-Please share your thoughts with us.